tslight/SpaceCadet/README.md

 ## Install

-1. Download the latest DMG from the Releases page: `Space-Cadet-macOS.dmg`.
+1. Download the latest DMG from the Releases page: `SpaceCadet.dmg`.
 2. Open the DMG and drag “Space Cadet.app” to Applications.
 3. Launch the app from Applications.
 When prompted, grant Accessibility permission (System Settings > Privacy & Security > Accessibility).
 If you don’t see the prompt, add the app manually.
 4. Adjust your hold threshold in Preferences.
 You can toggle logging and use “Suggest Threshold” to approximate a good value.